tnmsoft/betadocs/_docs/configuration/scheduling.md

 ![](/assets/images/schedule1.png)

 In Step 1, specify the name to assign to the schedule, the starting date and time for the schedule, whether the schedule ends or not, and if so, the ending date.
-Select how often the schedule is run: daily, weekly, monthly, or monthly - day of month.
+Select how often the schedule is run: daily, weekly, monthly, monthly - day of month, or cron expression.
 For a daily schedule, choose how many days apart the schedule runs, such as every 2 days, whether the schedule should repeat, and if so after how many minutes it should repeat.
 If you specify that it should repeat, you can also specify the duration for the repeat interval.

 For a weekly schedule, specify how many weeks apart the schedule runs (such as every 3 weeks) and on which days to run the schedule.